 Transmission through injection drug use ranks high on the list as one of the main modes of HIV transmission among Black women.
 Although drug use is discouraged, if they are being used, aim to use clean needles and limit sharing in an effort to reduce the risk of contracting the virus.

 When HIV is contracted there is a window period during which it does not show up on tests.
-This time frame, which can last anywhere from 3-6 months, is a time during which the virus can still be passed from one person to another, although it may not be known that the virus is present.
+This time frame, which can last anywhere from 3-6 months, is a time during which the virus can still be passed from one person to another.
+During time time, it may not be known that the virus is present.
 About 500,000 African-Americans living with HIV are unaware of their status.
 For these reasons, among many others, is why the conservation surrounding HIV/AIDS in our community must be had.
+This year for National Black HIV/AIDS Awareness Day, share this information with someone you love.
 To know better is to do better, and with this mindset, we can help to promote lifestyle practices which will lift us above HIV/AIDS.